grafana/grafana-image-renderer/README.md

 system you may encounter errors when trying to render an image.
 For further details and troubleshooting help, please refer to [Grafana Image Rendering documentation](https://grafana.com/docs/administration/image_rendering/).

+### Known issue having IPv6 disabled

+We've got reports regarding the plugin doesn't work if IPv6 is disabled.
+The current workaround is to use [Remote Rendering Using Docker](#remote-rendering-using-docker) instead.
+Refer to [issue](https://github.com/grafana/grafana-image-renderer/issues/48) for more information.

 ## Installation

 ### Using grafana-cli